cardstack/cardstack-token/AUDIT-README.md

 This contract is an abtraction around the ledger that the CST ERC-20 uses.
 The idea being that we can plug this ledger into different token sale contract vehicles, from reverse dutch auction contracts to improved future versions of the current CST ERC-20 contracts.
 By spearating out our ledger from the main ERC-20 contract we provide more future flexibility while maintaining the CST ledger state in a consistent fashion.
 This contract has the notion of "admins" which are contracts that are able to manipulate the ledger.
 When a token contract is registered with the registry, the registry will grant a token contract admin capabilities for a ledger.

+For our ledger, we use an iterable mapping approach so that we can easily introspect all the accounts that have CST.

 ### CstLibrary.sol

 This is a library of functions that are used by the CST ERC-20 contract, that follows the "colony" approach for contract design.
 This library is primarily concered with interfacing business logic to the external storage contract.